real estate attorneys

 There are a variety of reasons that sales of real property do not close, even after common disputes over issues such as price are resolved.
 One important issue that can prevent the closing of a real property sale is the issue of marketable title.
 This article will briefly examine marketable title in Texas.
-If, after reading the article, you have questions regarding marketable title in Austin, Pflugerville, or Round Rock, contact the real estate attorneys at the Law Office of Farren Sheehan.
+If, after reading the article, you have questions regarding marketable title in Austin, Pflugerville, or Round Rock, contact the

 What is Marketable Title?

 Marketable title, also referred to as merchantable title, is a concept implied in every sale of real property in Texas.
 Therefore, unless explicitly stated otherwise in the sales contract, the seller is responsible to furnish marketable title to the purchaser at the time of closing.
 Real estate transactions will generally not close if marketable title is not furnished, as a buyer is not usually obligated to accept a title that is not marketable.

 Generally speaking, marketable title means that the title to the property is reasonably free from doubts that would affect the market value of the property.
 Reasonable doubt is generally defined as a doubt which would induce a prudent person to hesitate in purchasing the property.
 Generally, there are three requirements to show marketable title: